Page Created: 11/30/2019 Last Modified: 6/6/2022 Last Generated: 11/16/2023

 I continue to be impressed with many of the decisions by the Raspberry Pi designers that only come to light in later years.
 We live in a age when people are performing extremely simple tasks using overly-complicated technologies, like using digital wireless technologies just to output a simple audio signal to a speaker, so it is nice to still have an audio port in most of the Pis.

-The Raspberry Pi has been around so long now that, in my opinion, there is a sort of repeat of what happened to the Commodore64 in the 1980s and early 1990s when people would make fun of that system and label it as a toy computer for kids, regardless of its capabilities which surpassed many more expensive computers at the time for many years.
-But even before then, I was reminded of a lesson in one of my favorite films, the 1965 Flight of the Phoenix↗ where an introverted German model airplane engineer, played by Hardy Krueger, is criticized by the passengers and the more extroverted American pilot, played by Jimmy Stewart, for being a "toy" airplane designer when the laws of aerodynamics are the same.
+The Raspberry Pi has been around so long now, and so many millions have been sold, that, in my opinion, there is a sort of repeat of what happened to the Commodore64 in the 1980s and early 1990s when people would make fun of that system and label it as a toy computer for kids, regardless of its capabilities which surpassed many more expensive computers at the time for many years.
+But even before then, I was reminded of a lesson in one of my favorite films, the 1965 Flight of the Phoenix↗ where an introverted German model airplane engineer, played by Hardy Krueger, is similarly ridiculed by the passengers and the more extroverted American pilot, played by Jimmy Stewart, for being a "toy" airplane designer when the laws of aerodynamics are the same.

 And the extreme low cost of these well-documented, reliable, Linux-capable boards means that people can afford to experiment and burn them out, learning a great deal in the process.
 None of my Pi Model B boards burned-out on their own, and the two that I didn't damage ran for over 5 years straight, 24-hours a day, until I replaced them with Pi Zeros.
 I will probably use those boards in other projects, too.
 When they eventually stop working, I'll save them later for... resurrection.